rticommunity/rticonnextdds-medtech-reference-architecture/system_arch/qos/README.md

 It inherits from the *BuiltinQosLib::Generic.Common* profile in addition to builtin QoS snippets.
 As a result, this QoS profile applies the following:

 - *RELIABLE* Reliability QoS.
 Samples should be repaired if lost because the frequency of commands is unkown and irregular.
 - *KEEP_LAST, depth=1* History QoS.
-In this simplified use case, only the last command for a system component should be processed by subscribing applications, or cached by DataWriters to repair as needed.
+In this simplified demonstration, only the last command for a system component should be processed by subscribing applications, or cached by DataWriters to repair as needed.
 - *VOLATILE* Durability QoS.
 Late-joining DataReaders should **not** receive historical commands that were published before they joined.
 - Some optimizations to make repairs faster.